Pascal had one reception for eight yards and one carry for 12 yards in Sunday's win at Kansas City.

-The limited participation represents an upgrade after Pascal was listed as a DNP on Tuesday's estimated injury report.
-He played through the knee injury in a Week 17 win over Tennessee, failing to draw any targets despite playing 43 snaps on offense.
-Pascal, Dontrelle Inman (shoulder), Chester Rogers and Ryan Grant (toe) have all been sharing playing time behind T.Y.
-Hilton (ankle).
+The limited activity represents an upgrade after Pascal was listed as a non-participation on Tuesday's estimated injury report.
+He played through the knee injury in a Week 17 win over Tennessee, failing to draw any targets despite playing 43 offensive snaps.
+Pascal, Dontrelle Inman (shoulder/finger), Chester Rogers and Ryan Grant (toe) have all been sharing playing time behind T.Y.
+Hilton (ankle) this season.
 Rogers is the team's only wideout without an injury designation, but Grant is the only one who seems to be in real danger of missing Saturday's playoff game at Houston.

 Pascal (knee) is listed as a non-participant on Tuesday's estimated injury report.